microsoft/genaiscript/docs/src/content/docs/blog/llm-agents.md

 ## Let's try it!

-Let's try the agent with
+Let's try the agent with:

 ```js wrap
 script({